treadwell/BookIndexing/README.md

 When the module is run via `python corpus_utilities.py`, it shows new words that are popular in the list of titles in the data directory and whether they are shown as valid or invalid in the current `English_wordlist.json` file.
 These can then be manually added by updating the list of additional words, `addition_list` at the bottom of the module and running  `python corpus_utilities.py` again.

 ### extract_words.py

 This module extracts words from books and filters them against a list of recognized English words.
 It also identifies the top 'n' unrecognized words for potential inclusion in the filter.

+`convert_pdf_to_txt(full_path)`: Extracts text from a PDF.

+`filter_English_words(test_word_file, corpus_word_file, number_invalid_words)`: Filter a word file against a known corpus of English words.
+Returns the valid words for further processing and the top n invalid words to determine how good the corpus_word_file is.
+If it returns a high frequency of recognizable English words, a better corpus might be needed.
+This return loop may be modified in the future to directly update the base English corpus.'''

+`analyze_title(full_path, filename)`: Provides basic NLP analysis of an extracted title.
+Saves the result in a title.json file.

+`locate_files(extension, path_to_library)`: Finds all files with specified extension in a defined path and returns a list of tuples with paths and filenames.

+When the module is run via `python extract_words.py`, a specified directory (and subdirectories) is evaluated for PDFs.
+Each PDF is extracted, analyzed and the results stored in a title-specific json file containing words, word frequencies and word percentages.

 ### text_processing.py